Who is this course for?

 The absolute most time-efficient way to quickly get up to speed with the basic vim commands, is undoubtedly the vimtutor command.
 It will, in the coarse of 25-30 minutes, guide you through the 10-15 basic commands that you need to feel at home in vim, and which will provide an excellent foundation for starting to learn more commands, in your own pace.

 This video shows a few examples on how you can improve the productivity while working in vim even more by remapping some key combinations, to make up for some movements and actions that you do very often.

 This video shows the basic usage of the terminator terminal manager.
 Terminator can be really useful as a complement to completely in-terminal window manager such as screen (or tmux), in that it is better integrated with the desktop graphical user interface.
 Additionally it is very useful if you work a lot on remote servers, as you can then have a different terminal manager locally than remotely, avoiding clashes of keyboard shortcuts, (something that would be a problem if you use a remote screen session inside a local screen session).

 This video gives a few final remarks, such as pointing you to where you can find more information on the topic covered in this course.

-Samuel has a Master of Science in Molecular Biotechnology Engineering from Uppsala University in Sweden and has been working the last couple of years as a systems administrator and developer at UPPMAX super computing center at Uppsala University, developing infrastructure for Life Sciences research and computation.
+Samuel has a M.Sc. in Molecular Biotechnology Engineering from Uppsala University and has been working the last couple of years as a systems administrator and developer at UPPMAX super computing center at Uppsala University, developing infrastructure for Life Sciences research and computation.